I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlmupgetprovideridfromname.md

 <p>The value of the provider identifier for a particular network redirector remains the same if the network redirector is unloaded from the system and then reloaded back into the system.</p>

-<p>To get the provider identifier of a network redirector from a file object, a file system filter driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546981">FsRtlMupGetProviderInfoFromFileObject</a> routine.</p>

-<p>A file system filter driver can call the <b>FsRtlMupGetProviderIdFromName</b> routine to get the provider identifier of a network redirector from the name of the network redirector.
-The file system filter driver can quickly compare the value of this identifier to the value of other provider identifiers without needing to do a string comparison.</p>

-<p>The value of the provider identifier for a particular network redirector remains the same if the network redirector is unloaded from the system and then reloaded back into the system.</p>

-<p>To get the provider identifier of a network redirector from a file object, a file system filter driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546981">FsRtlMupGetProviderInfoFromFileObject</a> routine.</p>
+<p>To get the provider identifier of a network redirector from a file object, a file system filter driver can call the <a href="..\ntifs\nf-ntifs-fsrtlmupgetproviderinfofromfileobject.md">FsRtlMupGetProviderInfoFromFileObject</a> routine.</p>

 ## -requirements
 <table>